 - In 2022, PropNex expects transactions in the HDB resale market to hit 30,000 flats, supported by the healthy underlying demand for resale flats and the bumper stock of flats (over 31,000) that are due to exit the 5-year Minimum Occupation Period in 2022.

 Interested To Know More?

 GET IN TOUCH NOW

-We are always passionate to assist our clients with making the right decision for real estate investments.
-Count on us to provide you with data, pricing and information using the latest proptech tools.
+I am always passionate to assist our clients with making the right decision for real estate investments.
+Count on me to provide you with data, pricing and information using the latest proptech tools.

-Call us, text us or drop us a message here.
+Call me, text me or drop me a message here.